pixelprizm/minecraft_flat/GameDesignDoc.md

 ## Score
 The score continuously goes up.
+The score increases by 100 when the player acquires a heart.
 The final score is determined by the score's value when the player dies.

 ## Player's Lives